Britain's Got Talent: Series 5 (2011)

-The fifth series was aired during 2011, between 16 April to 4 June, and was the first to be broadcast completely in high-definition.
+The fifth series was aired during 2011, between 16 April and 4 June, and was the first to be broadcast completely in high-definition.
 A single episode intended for airing on 28 May, was pushed back to 29 May, to avoid it clashing with live coverage of the UEFA Champions League Final.
 Auditions took place across the same five cities, though also included Liverpool.
 This series saw a change in the judging panel, following Piers Morgan's departure from the show, with Holden joined by David Hasselhoff and Michael McIntyre during the auditions.
 Cowell appeared during the live episodes of the series with the rest of the panel, while Louis Walsh returned as a guest judge for the London auditions when Hasselhoff couldn't attend due to other commitments at the time.
 The series was won by singer Jai McDowall, with singer Ronan Parke coming in second, and boy band New Bounce placing third.